 Browning Spec Ops BTC-3 is an 8MP trail camera that is equipped with No Glow LED flash with range up to 50ft.
 No Glow flash is invisible for human eye, making the camera excellent for surveillance purposes.

-BTC-3 features a time lapse mode, rapid fire mode (4 shots in 2 seconds) and multi shot mode (up to 8 shots).
+BTC-3 features a time-lapse mode, rapid-fire mode (4 shots in 2 seconds) and multi-shot mode (up to 8 shots).
 You can also set the picture delay from 5 seconds to 60 minutes.
-The camera is also capable of recording HD videos with sound (up to 2 minutes video clips).
+The camera is also capable of recording HD videos with sound (up to 2 minutes of video clips).

 Spec Ops is powered by 8 AA batteries and it stores the images and videos on SD memory card (supports up to 32GB)